flond7/w-backend/w_backend/REDME.md

   -- in migration folder KEEP __init__.py and delete all the other files -- python manage.py makepigrations
   -- python manage.py migrate

+*** WITH ERROR 'djongo' isn't an available database backend or couldn't be imported.  ***
+- try installing pytz
+  pip install --proxy=http://proxy-bc-el.regione.fvg.it:801 pytz

 ## MODELS SPECIFICS